ChingyuanCheng/Bilibili.Weibo.Zhihu_No-New-Tab/README.md

 - [简体中文](README.cn.md)

+# No New Tab for Chinese Top Websites
-🎯 Completely disable all new tab opening behavior on Bilibili, Weibo, and Zhihu!
+🎯 Completely disable all new tab opening behavior on Bilibili, Weibo，Zhihu and RedNote!
 Say no to redirects and enjoy a seamless browsing experience like a native app!

 ## 🚀 Core Features
 - **Force links to open in the current tab:** All links on Bilibili, Weibo, and Zhihu that would normally open in a new tab (target="_blank") will now open in the current tab, preventing unnecessary new tabs.